 - A neutral and tone on tone color palette (creams, taupe, grays and a splash of black)

 - Neutral color palette carried throughout the house

 - Black and white color palette

 - solid neutral upholstery with pattern and texture in pillows

 - Using items that may have been used for another function in the past (like galvanized trays)

-- Classic furnishings with simple lines and not too many curves
+- Classic furnishings with simple lines.

 - Use art sparingly

 Now raise your hand if you think your home is TRANSITIONAL?
 I bet lots of hands just went up!!!!